 “Do you like to drink milk?”
 I asked my kind and knowledgeable Laotian guide.

 He smiles and shakes his head in negation, almost embarrassed!

 Water buffalo, both wild and domesticated, roams freely in the verdant valley adjacent to Luang Prabang.
 They contribute immensely to the agrarian economy of Laos.
-Water Buffalo meat is used in Laotian cuisine, both fresh and dried!
+Water Buffalo meat is used in Laotian cuisine, both fresh and dried in jerky form!
 I spotted only one or two cows in Laos.
 It felt a lot like rural parts of India.
 However, traditional Laos culinary skill has no use of dairy product.

 History traces back life and culture in Luang Prabang circa 8000 BC.
 Though Laos PDR has succumbed to poorer scale of economic segregation at this moment, it reached the zenith of art and culture during 14th century.
 Most of the Buddhist temples and monasteries were built at that era!
 Some of them have crumbled down but ever since UNESCO ascribed Laos with the honor of a World Heritage site, the town has been preserved tastefully by the committee.

 Did you know: Mekong river is also known as Nine Dragon river in Vietnam (Sông Cửu Long) !